What we know about plans for Queen Elizabeth II’s funeral

 Queen Elizabeth II has died, aged 96.

-Her Majesty will lie in state at Westminster Hall in London from Wednesday (14 September) until her funeral, before being buried alongside her parents and her husband, Prince Philip, in Windsor.
+Her Majesty will lie in state at Westminster Hall in London from Wednesday (14 September) until her funeral on Monday (19 September), before being buried alongside her parents and her husband, Prince Philip, in Windsor.

 This follows carefully choreographed schedule which was in place for her death and King Charles III’s succession.